riggsd/guano-py/doc/guano_specification.md

 empty lines for legibility, though this is absolutely not a requirement for writing implementations.

-Field keys may occur in any order.
+The `GUANO` namespace must occur before any others, and the `GUANO|Version` field must be the first field in a metadata block.
+This is to ensure that, if future format changes are incompatible, reading implementations may change their behavior for older format versions.
+Other than the `GUANO` namespace restriction, namespaces and field keys may occur in any order.
 However, keys may not be duplicated within a single file!

 Extensible Namespaces